 Founded in 2006, I Hate the Media is a blog that publishes news “to point out all the bias and the blindness.
 All the lies and the lunacy.
 All the fakes and the phonies.
 All the morons and the myopic.”
 There is a staff page provided that lists names of contributors, but not really any biographical information.
 An editor is not listed.

 The website does not disclose ownership and Whois shows the domain is registered privately.
 I Hate the Media appears to be funded primarily through donations.

 Analysis / Bias

-When it comes to the sources they link to, there are many that come from far right and questionable sources, such as the Conservative Tribune and Infowars.
+When it comes to the sources they link to, many come from far-right and questionable sources, such as the Conservative Tribune and Infowars.
 In general, not all content on this blog is Questionable.
-There are many stories that are 100% credible, but always spun with a biased narrative before leading to the article.
+Many stories are 100% credible but always spun with a biased narrative before leading to the article.

-Overall, we rate I Hate the Media a Questionable Source based on consistent right leaning spin and use of other questionable sources as the means of content.
-(D. Van Zandt 11/24/2018)
+Overall, we rate I Hate the Media as a Questionable Source based on consistent right-leaning spin and the use of other questionable sources as the means of content.
+(D. Van Zandt 11/24/2018) Updated (12/23/2022)